robert-crandall/death/README.md

 - Investigate digital legacy from Google
 - Should photos be moved to external SSD?
 - Move AWS glacier backup to Azure
+- Does Azure cold backup need it's own storage blob, in order to use native versioning?